-The 2024 Plan provides that upon the effectiveness of a "sale event," as defined in the 2024 Plan, an acquirer or successor entity may assume, continue, or substitute outstanding awards under the 2024 Plan.
-To the extent that awards granted under the 2024 Plan are not assumed, continued, or substituted by the successor entity, upon the effective time of the sale event, such awards shall terminate.
-In such case, except as may be otherwise provided in the relevant award agreement, all awards with time-based vesting, conditions, or restrictions shall become fully vested and exercisable or nonforfeitable as of the effective time of the sale event, and all awards with conditions and restrictions relating to the attainment of performance goals may become vested and exercisable or nonforfeitable in connection with a sale event in the administrator's discretion or to the extent specified in the relevant award agreement.
-In the event of such termination, individuals holding options and stock appreciation rights (i) may be permitted to exercise such options and stock appreciation rights (by the extent exercisable) within a specified period of time prior to the sale event or (ii) we may make or provide for a payment, in cash or in kind, to participants holding other vested and exercisable options and stock appreciation rights equal to the difference between the per share consideration payable to stockholders in the sale event and the exercise price of the options or stock appreciation rights.
-In addition, we may make or provide for a payment, in cash or in kind, to participants holding other vested awards.
+The 2023 Plan provides that upon the effectiveness of a "sale event," as defined in the 2023 Plan, an acquirer or successor entity may assume, continue or substitute outstanding awards under the 2023 Plan.
+To the extent that awards granted under the 2023 Plan are not assumed or continued or substituted by the successor entity, upon the effective time of the sale event, such awards shall terminate.
+In the event of such termination, (i) individuals holding options and stock appreciation rights will be permitted to exercise such options and stock appreciation rights (to the extent exercisable) within a specified period of time prior to the sale event or (ii) we may make or provide for a payment, in cash or in kind, to participants holding vested and exercisable options and stock appreciation rights, multiplied by (B) the number of shares subject to such outstanding vested and exercisable options and stock appreciation rights (to the extent exercisable at prices not in excess of the per share cash consideration sand stock appreciation rights (to the extent exercisable at prices not in excess of the per share cash consideration multiplied by the number of shares subject to such outstanding vested and exercisable options and stock appreciation rights (to the extent exercisable at prices not in excess of the per share cash consideration multiplied by the number of vested awards equal to the per share cash consideration multiplied by the number of vested shares underlying such awards.

-Our board of directors may amend or discontinue the 2024 Plan and our compensation committee may amend or cancel outstanding awards for purposes of satisfying changes in law or any other lawful purpose but no such action may materially adversely affect rights under an award without the holder's consent.
-Certain amendments to the 2024 Plan require the approval of our stockholders.
-The administrator of the 2024 Plan is specifically authorized to exercise its discretion to reduce the exercise price of outstanding stock options and stock appreciation rights or effect the repricing of such awards through cancellation and re-grants without stockholder consent.
-No awards may be granted under the 2024 Plan after the date that is ten years from the effective date of the 2024 Plan.
-No awards have been made under the 2024 Plan prior to the date of this prospectus.
+Our board of directors may amend or discontinue the 2023 Plan and our compensation committee may amend or cancel outstanding awards for purposes of satisfying changes in law or any other lawful purpose, but no such action may adversely affect rights under an award without the holder's consent.
+Certain amendments to the 2023 Plan require the approval of our stockholders.
+The administrator of the 2023 Plan is specifically authorized to exercise its discretion to reduce the exercise price of outstanding stock options and stock appreciation rights or effect the repricing of such awards through cancellation and re-grants without stockholder consent.
+No awards may be granted under the 2023 Plan after the date that is 10 years from the effective date of the 2023 Plan.
+No awards under the 2023 Plan have been made prior to the date of this prospectus.

-2024 Employee Stock Purchase Plan
+2023 Employee Stock Purchase Plan

-The 2024 Employee Stock Purchase Plan, or 2024 ESPP, was adopted by our board of directors on January 26, 2024, approved by our stockholders on January 26, 2024, and will become effective on the date immediately preceding the date on which the registration statement of which this prospectus is part is declared effective by the SEC.
-The 2024 ESPP includes two components: a Code Section 423 Component, to the Non-423 Component, and a non-Code Section 423 Component, to the A23 Component is intended to qualify as an "employee stock purchase plan" under the Non-423 Component, which does not qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code, options will be granted pursuant to rules adopted by the administrator of the ESPP designed to achieve tax or securities laws, or other objectives for eligible employees.
-The 2024 ESPP initially reserves and authorizes the issuance of up to a total of 375,000 shares of common stock to participating employees.
-The 2024 ESPP provides that the number of shares reserved and available for issuance will automatically increase on January 1, 2025 and each January thereafter through January 1, 2034, by the least of (i) 750,000 shares of common stock, (ii) 1% of the outstanding number of shares of our common stock on the immediately preceding December 31, or (iii) such number of shares of common stock as determined by the administrator of the 2023 ESPP.
-The number of shares reserved under the 2024 ESPP is subject to adjustment in the event of a stock split, stock dividend, or other change in our capitalization.
+Our ESPP was adopted by our board of directors on , 2023, approved by our stockholders on , 2023 and will become effective on the date immediately preceding the date on which the registration statement of which this prospectus forms a part is declared effective by the SEC.
+The ESPP is intended to qualify as an "employee stock purchase plan" within the meaning of Section 423 of the Code.
+The ESPP initially reserves and authorizes the issuance of up to a total of shares of our common stock to participating employees.
+The ESPP provides that the number of shares reserved and available for issuance will automatically increase on January 1, 2024 and each January 1 thereafter through January 1, 2033, by the least of (i) shares of common stock, (ii) percent of the outstanding number of shares of common stock on the immediately preceding December 31, or (iii) such lesser number of shares of common stock as determined by the administrator of the ESPP.
+The number of shares reserved under the ESPP is subject to adjustment in the event of a stock split, stock dividend or other change in our capitalization.